 Transformers have at least two winding types; primary windings and secondary windings.
 There are a lot of variations to how many windings you can have and their function, but for this example, we are keeping it simple!

 The primary winding is the winding of a transformer that is connected to and receives energy from an external source.
 The secondary winding is the winding of a transformer that delivers the transformed energy / changed voltage to the load.

 Copper or aluminium conductors can be used to make transformer windings.
 Aluminium is lighter than copper but has 50% lesser conductivity than copper.
 It is cheaper than copper.
 On the other hand, copper has very good mechanical strength and is twice the conductivity of aluminium.

 Originally, all transformers were built with copper windings, as it was easily accessible and priced right.
 During WWII, the use of aluminium in transformers increased as the industries experienced a shortage of copper which was in high demand by the military industry.

 When choosing between aluminium and copper windings for your transformer it comes down to personal preference.
-Below we have listed the advantages to both materials.
+Below we have listed the advantages of both materials.

 Since both aluminium and copper transformers use the same insulation systems and have similar temperature rises, they have similar lifetime ratings.

-Most distribution transformer manufacturers are now using aluminium windings, as opposed to the traditional copper windings.
-Aluminium-wound low voltage transformers will probably continue to gain increased acceptance because of their significant cost advantage over copper.
+Most distribution transformer manufacturers are now using aluminium windings, as opposed to traditional copper windings.
+Aluminium-wound low-voltage transformers will probably continue to gain increased acceptance because of their significant cost advantage over copper.

-At Bowers Electricals our stock standard distribution transformers are available in aluminium, however we can supply copper wound transformer at customer request.
+At Bowers Electricals our stock standard distribution transformers are available in aluminium, however, we can supply copper wound transformers at customer request.